Amaefula-Joel/expense-chart-component/README.md

 # expense-chart-component
-made an expense chart component from scratch
+I made an expense chart component from scratch
+This is my first project done on github.
+So i hope you like it.